Strategic Management Society: Strategic Entrepreneurship Journal

 The Strategic Entrepreneurship Journal is a quarterly publication of the Strategic Management Society.
 It was established in 2007 and is published by Wiley-Blackwell.
-The editors-in-chief are Peter Klein Baylor University, USA, Yong Li University of Nevada Las Vegas, USA, and David Sirmon University of Washington, USA.
+The editors-in-chief are Peter Klein Baylor University, Yong Li University of Nevada Las Vegas, and David Sirmon University of Washington.
 According to the Journal Citation Reports, the journal has a 2012 impact factor of 1.205.

 The journal covers practice of managing organizations as they deal with entrepreneurial processes and the inevitable changes and transformations that result in ten theme areas: